pieroproietti/penguins-eggs/README.md

 This command initiates the PXE start process with proxy-dhcp by leveraging the `eggs` tool.
 It ensures that the necessary configurations are in place to facilitate the booting and installation of an operating system over the network.
 > [!TIP]
-> To explore the code implementation of the `eggs cuckoo` command, you can refer to the [src/commands/cuckoo.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/cuckoo.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs cuckoo` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs cuckoo` command, you can refer to the [src/commands/cuckoo.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/cuckoo.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs cuckoo` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs dad`
-The `eggs dad` command is used to seek assistance from a "daddy" figure, acting as a TUI (Text User Interface) configuration helper within the `eggs` tool.
+<p align="justify"> The `eggs dad` command is used to seek assistance from a "daddy" figure, acting as a TUI (Text User Interface) configuration helper within the `eggs` tool.
 This command allows users to get guidance and support for configuring their system settings and options.
-By running the `eggs dad` command, users can interact with the TUI configuration helper to receive help and make necessary changes.
+By running the `eggs dad` command, users can interact with the TUI configuration helper to receive help and make necessary changes.</p>

 Here is the usage information for the `eggs dad` command: